jaidTw/cmm/README.md

 ```
 $ ./parser input_file
 ```
-The output file we be named output.s, which contains the aarch64 assembly.
+The output file we be named `output.s`, which contains the aarch64 assembly.

 `output.s` isn't self contained, it has to be compiled with `main.S`, which is a wrapper file provding IO rountines and entry loading for the compiled file.

 So, then use
 ```
-$ aarch64-linux-gnu-gdb -static main.S
+$ aarch64-linux-gnu-gcc -static main.S
 ```
-to compiler the program, it will pulled in `output.s` and produce an aarch64 binary, then you may test the static binary with qemu-aarch64.
+to compiler the program, it will pulled in `output.s` and produce an aarch64 binary, then you may test the static binary with `qemu-aarch64`.